-Like seed potatoes, the importer of potatoes for processing must work with the Ministry of Commerce's Department of Foreign Trade (DFT/MOC), DOA /MOAC, and the Ministry of Commerce's Customs Department.
+Like seed potatoes, importers of potatoes for processing must work with the Ministry of Commerce's Department of Foreign Trade (DFT/MOC), DOA /MOAC, and the Ministry of Commerce's Customs Department.

 DFT/MOC administers the tariff-rate-quota system for potatoes for processing.
 Each year, the DFT notifies its allocation of import quota on potato for processing to chip processing companies in Thailand.
 Eligible companies are allocated import quotas which are subject to an in-quota tariff rate of 27 percent.
 Otherwise, out-of-quota imports are subject to 125 percent tariff rate.
 Like seed potatoes, the importer needs to contact the DFT to register and receive specific documentation regarding the terms of the importation.
 The importer has to present this documentation to Thai Customs for clearance and pay the corresponding fees.
-On April 26, 2016, the Ministry of Commerce announced its 2015-2017 plans for administering quota allocations for seed potatoes and potatoes for processing.
-Under the plan, the quota for potatoes used for processing in a given year is limited to no more than 45,000 metric tons in 2015 and 2016 and no more than 52,000 metric tons in 2017.
-In addition, the import window is limited to July-December each year.
+On May 4, 2018, the Ministry of Commerce announced its 2018-2020 plans for administering quota allocations for seed potatoes and potatoes for processing.
+Under the plan, the quota for potatoes used for processing in a given year is limited to no more than 52,000 metric tons for each year from 2018-2020, with the import window limiting to July-December each year.

 Under the DOA/MOAC's current import protocol, potatoes from all states are allowed entry except where potato cyst nematode is regulated and/or the soil is contaminated with the nematode.
 Currently, importers are limited to potato chip processors in Thailand that comply with DOA's guidelines on the safe disposal of soil, culls, and water.
 The importer must apply for a phytosanitary import permit with the DOA prior to import.
-The product shipment must be accompanied by a phytosanitary certificate (PC) that contains the following statements: "The potatoes in this consignment were produced in the United States of America in accordance with the conditions governing entry of potatoes for processing to Thailand and inspected and found to be free of quarantine pests."
-And "The potatoes in this consignment have been washed" or "The potatoes in this consignment were treated with a sprout inhibitor."
+The product shipment must be accompanied by a phytosanitary certificate that contains the following statements: "The potatoes in this consignment were produced in the United States of America in accordance with the conditions governing entry of potatoes for processing to Thailand and inspected and found to be free of quarantine pests."
+And "The potatoes in this consignment were treated with a sprout inhibitor."